 Merry Christmas Everyone!
 Millions of people all over the world are celebrating Christmas this weekend.
 The one gift we want to offer everyone is something that cannot be bought—only shared.
 That wish is for peace.

 Something about Buddhism always bugged me.
-Of course it wasn’t Buddhism itself, but what I heard.
+Of course, it wasn’t Buddhism itself, but what I heard.
 What stood out and bugged me was essentially the statement made by the Buddha that, “Life is suffering.”
 Not only did I not believe it, I thought the whole of Buddhism revolved around that negative idea.
-Rather than look deeper, I resisted the thought as though I could control the Universe and keep suffering away from either myself, or those I cared about.
+Rather than look deeper, I resisted the thought as though I could control the Universe and keep suffering away from either myself, or those I love.
 Flash forward about 30 years.
-Now I not only understand a great deal more about Buddhism, I also agree that suffering can and does happen every day to scores of people all around the world.
-In fact, after a tragedy like what happened at the school in Connecticut, how is it possible to think for a minute that suffering isn’t real?
-Of course the lesson taught by the Buddha doesn’t stop there.
-Instead the Buddha explained that freedom and peace lies in a space beyond suffering, and that liberation is available to us all.
+Now I not only understand a great deal more about Buddhism, but I also agree that suffering can and does happen every day to scores of people all around the world.
+In fact, after a tragedy like what happened at the school in Connecticut or recently in Paris, how is it possible to think for a minute that suffering isn’t real?
+Of course, the lesson taught by the Buddha doesn’t stop there.
+Instead, the Buddha explained that freedom and peace lie in a space beyond suffering, and that liberation is available to us all.
 [Read more…]

 Let’s admit it—all of us love to get and give gifts.
 Just the idea of unwrapping a brightly adorned present stimulates the possibility of finding our dreams fulfilled.
 Giving can be equally rewarding—with a sweet anticipation of connection and recognized love and appreciation from the receiver.
 Unfortunately, much of the time the gifts we are given fall far short of our expected dreams.
 At the same time, those we lavish gifts upon, often seem less than appreciative and oblivious to our hoped-for connections.
 But when you think about it, maybe the fault isn’t in the desire to give and receive.
 Instead, chances are it’s our routine and unconscious expectations of the season—and/or the less-than-altruistic manipulations of retailers.
 That’s why it might be time to start rethinking all gift-giving in a brand new SMART way—and start enjoying Christmas even more.